gofed/gofed/ABOUT.md

 As tests are run on various architectures you need to choose golang or gcc-go.
 Thus the subpackage is architecture specific.
-And as tests in %check section are run only on tests provided by unit-test subpackage, 'if go_arches' and 'ifarch gccgo_arches' are under %package unit-test again.
+And as tests in %check section are run only on tests provided by unit-test subpackage, 'if go_arches' and 'if isgccgoarch' are under %package unit-test again.

 #### Review request